 How to manage blue-light exposure to protect sleep and health

 When I’m trying to live my best, healthiest life—and most of us are—I pay daily attention to how I’m treating my body.
 I watch the food I’m eating, and the exercise I’m getting.
-I pass on that third glass of wine, and set my alarm to make it to spin class a couple times a week.
+I pass on that third glass of

 But how much thought should we all give to light exposure?
 I tell all my patients: light is medicine.
 Just like you wouldn’t expect to eat junk food all day every day and feel healthy and at your best, you can’t consume all kinds of junk light, all the time, and expect to feel, sleep, and perform well.
 Managed well, light exposure can boost performance, improve sleep, and increase energy.
 In today’s lit-up world, being a savvy, informed consumer of light can help you protect your health and sleep, and help you function at your best during the day.

 In the modern world, light is everywhere we turn, and we have to actively seek out darkness.
 There’s also more blue-wavelength light than ever.
 This short-wavelength light is plentiful in many energy-efficient light sources and digital devices.

 Why is blue light significant?
 Read on to learn about both the hazards and the benefits of blue light.

 I’ve seen an avalanche of evidence in recent years about the potential hazards of blue-wavelength light.
 (I talked about blue light exposure, and how to manage it, on CBS This Morning recently.)